Credit Scores: Important for Approval, Rate, and Loan Options

 What credit score do I need to buy a home?

 There’s no single number.
 Different programs allow different ranges, and the full financial picture matters.
+A lower score does not automatically mean you cannot qualify.

 Can I qualify with past credit issues?

 Possibly.
 Many buyers qualify after credit events depending on timing, recovery, and program guidelines.
+Lenders usually want to see re-established credit and recent financial stability.

 Should I fix my credit before applying?

 Sometimes yes, sometimes no. Applying early allows you to get a targeted plan instead of guessing.
+In some cases, the wrong credit move can hurt more than help.

 Check Your Mortgage Qualification